Deep Sleep

-Deep Sleep is a series of point-and-click adventure games created by Polish indie developer Scriptwelder.
+Deep Sleep is a series of point-and-click adventure games created by Polish indie developer Mateusz Sokalszczuk (also known by his online name scriptwelder).
 The series consists of three free browser games in which the player attempts to navigate and eventually escape a dream world inhabited by shadow people.
 The first game, Deep Sleep, was designed for and won first place in the 2012 Jay Is Games Casual Gameplay Design Competition.
-Connections between Scriptwelder's Deep Sleep and Don't Escape series were hinted at throughout each, with a much deeper connection being established with the release of Don't Escape 4.
-Ties between these series and the fictional company Sidereal Plexus have been referred to as the "Scriptwelder Multiverse".
+Connections between scriptwelder's Deep Sleep and Don't Escape series were hinted at throughout each, with a much deeper connection being established with the release of Don't Escape: 4 Days to Survive.
+Ties between these series and the fictional company Sidereal Plexus have been referred to as the "scriptwelder multiverse".

 Plot

 Deep Sleep (2012)

 Interested in lucid dreams, an unseen researcher constructs a world in his mind to explore.
 However, the world in his dream quickly turns nightmarish, and the researcher becomes trapped.
 Prompted by a phone call from an unknown source, the researcher must "wake up" and to look for a lighthouse that somehow leads to freedom.
 Shadowy figures haunt this world and attempt to capture him.
 In order to advance, he unlocks doors through the building they're trapped in.
 A dark room in a long hallway contains multiple news clippings informing the researcher of mysterious events that imply he's far from the only one to have ventured into this nightmare realm.
 Near the end of the game, shadowy figures start to appear and will advance towards the researcher.
 He has to escape the figures, as they cannot be killed.
 The researcher eventually reaches the lighthouse, but is cornered by the shadow figures after restoring the lighthouse lamp.
 He then turns the light on the shadows, seemingly banishing them.
 The game then ends, as the player "wakes up".
 However, the researcher remains curious about the Shadow Figures and declares that he wants to visit them again.